Mohitt029/Journal-app/README.md

-- **Sentiment Analysis**: Analyze the sentiment of journal entries to understand emotional tone (e.g., happy, sad) using the Sentiment: enum.
+- **Sentiment Analysis**: Analyze the sentiment of journal entries to understand emotional tone (e.g., happy, sad) using the `Sentiment`: enum.

-- **Weather Integration**: Fetch weather data for journal entries via the for WeatherService: to contextualize entries (e.g., "It was sunny when I wrote this").
+- **Weather Integration**: Fetch weather data for journal entries via the for `WeatherService`: to contextualize entries (e.g., "It was sunny when I wrote this").

-- **Text-to-Speech**: Convert journal entries to speech using the TextToSpeechService for accessibility.
+- **Text-to-Speech**: Convert journal entries to speech using the `TextToSpeechService` for accessibility.